Skip to content

 However, I have come to realize that this is not the whole story.
 I was ashamed and afraid to put myself out there.
 Moreover, we could risk people not listening to us due to bias.

 I am a Dominican Republic national and have been living in Tokyo for the last 4 years.
-Wendy and I are currently in our process of getting married and immigrate to her home country, the United States.
+I am currently in the process of getting married and immigrate to the United States.
 The same country where atrocities like this were barely newsworthy.

 Nevertheless, I didn’t understand I could be the target of these heinous acts and hatred.